Dynamic Spatio-temporal Zero-inflated Poisson Models for Predicting Capelin Distribution in the Barents Sea: Modeling and prediction of capelin distribution in the Barents Sea

 \subsection{Data description}

-We apply the proposed method to the Barents Sea capelin survey data in August-October in the years 2014-2019.
-Maturation in the Barents Sea capelin is assumed to be length-dependent, and fish of at least 14 cm is considered to be mature \citep{jourdain2021maturation}.
-Our data is derived from approximately 400 sampling stations per year, with information about number of matured/immature capelin per station.
+We apply the proposed method to the Barents Sea capelin survey data in August-October in 2014-2019.
+The metric for determining whether capelin is matured is based on length rather than age \citep{gjosaeter2002assessment}.
+Based on physical and biological empirical observations, fish of at least 14cm are considered mature and capable of reproduction \citep{jourdain2021maturation}.

+Our data is derived from approximately 400 sampling stations per year, with information about the number of matured/immature capelin per station.
 Both the locations of the sampling stations and the survey dates vary from year to year.

-As auxiliary information, we use sea surface temperature (SST) at 20m depths as the averaged values of SSTs at depth less than 20m at each sampling location.
-We defined 10m SST (similarly for 20m SST).
+As auxiliary information, we use sea surface temperature (SST) at 20m depths as the averaged values of SSTs at a depth of less than 20m at each sampling location.
+We defined 10m SST (similarly to 20m SST).
 We transformed the date information to cumulative days from August 1st.
 In Figure \ref{fig:data}, we show a scatter plot of observed counts against cumulative days and 20m SST.
-It can be seen that the observed count tends to be high at $40\sim 60$ cumulative days (i.e. the sampled date is in September), and the effect of cumulative days seems nonlinear.
+It can be seen that the observed count tends to be high at $40\sim 60$ cumulative days (i.e., the sampled date is in September), and the effect of cumulative days seems nonlinear.
 Furthermore, it is observed that the observed counts and SST seem positively correlated.